If you are reasonably fit and physically able, this is a great opportunity to combine nature with a workout!

 But instead of going back the way you came, you get to wade in the underground river!

 Crawling on all fours and sliding on your bum is necessary at a couple of spots!
+So be sure to wear long pants to avoid scraping your skin.

-Super fun and challenging with a short detour to the river outside before going back in again!
+It’s super fun and challenging with a short detour to the river outside before going back in again!

-And there is a guide with you the whole way!
+Moreover, there is a guide with you the whole way!

 Tour 4 – Grand Tour (GT)

-Adequately called the Grand Tour because it is the longest (3.8km total) and most challenging tour of the 4!
+This tour is adequately called the Grand Tour because it is the longest (3.8km total) and most challenging tour of the 4!

 On this tour, you will go through all 5 caverns as well as the east side of the cave!

-There will be water involved (up to the chest level) when you go back via the underground river.
+There will be water involved (up to the chest level) especially when you go back via the underground river.

 Tips To Go Caving At Gua Tempurung